wp-plugins/rollover-tab/readme.txt

 * In between [rollover-tabs] and [/rollober-tabs], you can define panels with [rollover-tab name="..." label="..."]...[/rollover-tab] shortcode.
 * Tabs with label will display in rich graphical background.
 * As default, tabs will switch when your mouse is on the tab.
 Optional, you can choose click-needed-switching.
+* You can choose the border on or off.
+* You can adjust position of top border without editing stylesheet.
+* You can assign height of panels, without editing stylesheet of course.

 == Installation ==